Southern Cross Cable: Construction and ownership

 Construction of the cable began in July 1999, laid by the ship CS Vercors, and the system was in use by customers by November 2000.
 Additional works and upgrades have since taken place to increase the network's capacity to 480 Gbit/s.
 In August 2007, SC Cables contracted with Alcatel-Lucent to upgrade the cable to 660 Gbit/s by the end of the first quarter 2008 and to 860 Gbit/s by the end of 2008, with future upgrade also by Alcatel-Lucent to 1.2 Tbit/s in May 2010.
 The cable has since been upgraded to over 10Tbs of capacity with a further >10Tbs of capability available on the existing system.
 The Southern Cross NEXT system will add a further 72Tbs of capability to the network by the end of 2021.

 The cable was a private investment and there was in estimated $1.5 billion spent on the initial system development.
 The company is owned by Spark New Zealand, SingTel/Optus, Telstra (as of December 2019) and Verizon Business.
 The cables are the result of an agreement between companies Spark Trading, Optus, MFS Globenet, and Southern Cross.
 The agreement was reached between the companies in 1997 as a response to unexpected growth of the internet that created a need for a submarine cable link connecting the West Coast and Australasia.

 Southern Cross NEXT

-Southern Cross NEXT is a new route addition to the Southern Cross cable ecosystem.
-This new addition began construction in 2019 and was completed July 7th 2022.
-The link will be able to carry up to 72 terabits per second, becoming the largest capacity data link between Sydney, Auckland, and Los Angeles at 16,148 km.
-The cable is predicted to cost around $300 million and is owned by the Southern Cross group of companies.
+Southern Cross NEXT is a route extension of the original Southern Cross network, currently the largest capacity data link between Sydney, Auckland and Los Angeles.
+Construction of the new addition began in 2019 at a cost of US$350 million and entered service on July 7th 2022.

+The cable starts from Clovelly in Sydney to Los Angeles.
+Branching units on the way link New Zealand, Fiji (to the islands of Suva and Savusavu), Kiribati and Tokelau.

-The NEXT cable will not be marketed as a stand-alone cable, but rather is designed to be an extension of the original Southern Cross network.
-The Southern Cross group companies are funding this new segment, through debt and equity arrangements, with the Australian Telecommunication company, Telstra, entering as a new shareholder of the Southern Cross companies.
+The extension was funded by the Southern Cross group companies through debt and equity arrangements, with the Australian Telecommunication company, Telstra, entering as a new shareholder in 2018.
 Spark New Zealand announced that Telstra was becoming a 25% stakeholder in the cables in August 2019, at the same press conference they announced that Southern Cross NEXT was fully approved.

-Southern Cross NEXT entered service in July 2022.
-The cable starts from the Clovelly in Sydney to Los Angeles, where it will give carriers lower latency connections between Australia and the US.
-Branching units on the way link New Zealand, Fiji (to the islands of Suva and Savusavu), Kiribati and Tokelau.